jdnyzio/DAND_nodes/Problem Sets/Lesson_1/2_welcome_to_sqlite.md

 TODO-LIST FOLDER ITEMS HERE
 ```

-Now you can log into the Chinook_Sqlite database.
+The following command will log into the Chinook_Sqlite database.
 ```
 $ sqlite3 Chinook_Sqlite.sqlite
 ```